nikodunk/electrade-2-insurance-static/content/blog/How-insurance-companies-price-electric-car-insurance.md

 image: "/img/blog/hyundai-kona-ev-2020-insurance.jpg"
 ---

+##### Just bought a new electric car and need to get car insurance?
+Take a look at our top tips to help you find the best deal.

 We often get asked how insurance companies price electric car (or any automobile) insurance policies.
 They don't invent the numbers, but go down a predefined checklist.
 Don't forget the following items when you're looking for a good quote on your electric car insurance, and bring these points along to any negotiation with an agent.